JRhin/Omnibus/Econometrics/Cross-Sectional Data/Models/Multiple Regression Model.md

 $$

 3. We can use the [[T-test]] for testing the **statistical significance** of **individual** independent variables
-4. We can find confidence intervals for the OLS coefficients
+4. We can find confidence intervals for the OLS coefficients (using the corresponding standard errors)
 5. We can use the [[F-test]] or the [[Lagrange Multiplier Test]] for testing **joint statistical significance** of **multiple** independent variables

 ## Consistency of OLS